Pedro Casaldáliga: Liberation theology movement and friction with the Vatican

 In June 1988, as part of a Vatican effort to place restrictions on the liberation theology movement and following its 1985 silencing of Brazilian theologian Leonardo Boff, Casaldáliga was called to Rome to be examined by Cardinals Joseph Ratzinger and Bernadin Gantin on his theological writings and pastoral activity.
 The Congregation for the Doctrine of the Faith (CDF) and the Congregation of Bishops produced a statement for him to sign as an acknowledgment of his errors.
 The statement decreed that he would not add political content to processions, would accept restrictions on his theological work, and only say Mass or preach outside of Brazil, especially in Nicaragua, with permission from the local bishop.
 He did not sign it.
 He summarized his views: "My attitude is a reflection of the view of the church in many regions of the world...
 I have criticized the Curia over the way bishops are chosen, over the minimal space given to women, over its distrust of liberation theology and bishops' conferences, over its excessive centralism.
 This does not mean a break with Rome.
 Within the family of the church and through dialogue, we need to open up more space."

+Despite its regimen anti-religious policies, he was a self-described "passionate" supporter of the communist regimen of Cuba and Fidel Castro.
+In 1999, he published a "Love Declaration to the Total Revolution of Cuba" ("Declaração de Amor à Revolução Total de Cuba").